awsdocs/amazon-emr-management-guide/doc_source/emr-plan-longrunning-transient.md

   --instance-type m5.xlarge --instance-count 3 --auto-terminate
   ```

-For more information on using Amazon EMR commands in the AWS CLI, see [AWS CLI Reference](https://docs.aws.amazon.com/cli/latest/reference/emr)\.
+For more information on using Amazon EMR commands in the AWS CLI, see [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/emr)\.